eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 The key insight here is that by allowing fractional approvals, we can create situations where a minority-preferred candidate snakes ahead in total score by accumulating many small fractional approvals from voters who prefer the other candidate.
 This is impossible in Approval voting, where each voter can only give a full approval or disapproval.

-**Theorem:** Every non-Approval cardinal voting system can produce a Condorcet cycle induced by the ballots.
+**Theorem 3:** Every non-Approval cardinal voting system can produce a Condorcet cycle induced by the ballots.

 **Proof:** As per the above construction, suppose voters can give a score s with $$0 < s < 1$$.
 Then, consider three candidates A, B, and C, and the following profile of voters: